1992 The Winston: Segment 2

 During the 10-minute break between segments, the fan balloting on whether or not to invert the field for the second 30-lap segment was unveiled.
 The fans had spoken and the result flashed on the Winston Cup scoreboard — INVERT!

 Allison and his lightning-fast Ford Thunderbird was sent to the rear of the field, while Bodine assumed the point.
 Two laps into the second segment, Richard Petty moved into second and worked on Bodine in a valiant effort for the lead.
 But four laps into the second segment, Kyle Petty blew by both his father and Bodine to take over first.
-After a spirited battle with Ernie Irvan and Dale Earnhardt, Petty cruised on to a two-second victory over Irvan to collect the $50,000 bonus for winning the second segment.
+After a spirited battle with Ernie Irvan and Dale Earnhardt, Kyle Petty cruised on to a two-second victory over Irvan to collect the $50,000 bonus for winning the second segment.
 Allison had charged all the way back to sixth.
 So, the final stage was set.